 Neuro-optometric rehabilitation therapy for double vision can effectively treat the underlying neurological condition using prisms, therapeutic lenses, filters, and patching.
 The use of prisms is often prescribed to patients with diplopia, as the prism bends the light to match the displacement of the affected eye, allowing the patient to see a single image.

 A functional visual evaluation with is especially crucial for patients who’ve sustained a head injury — however mild — as visual symptoms may result from the trauma.

 Additionally, if you suspect your child has diplopia or any other visual problem, it’s best to bring them in for a functional vision assessment without delay, as children often lack the verbal skills needed to express what they’re seeing.
 A child experiencing double vision may still be able to identify letters and shapes, making it difficult for parents and teachers to detect a problem.

-Dr. Terry Tsang Optometry, Inc. serves patients from Tustin, Lake Forest, Newport Beach, Mission Viejo, and throughout California.
+Our practice serves patients from Tustin, Lake Forest, Newport Beach, and Mission Viejo, California and surrounding communities.